-Serving the Towns of Salem, Hebron, Shushan, Jackson, Greenwich, NY, and Rupert VT
+Serving Salem, Hebron, Shushan, Jackson, Greenwich, NY, and Rupert VT

-Salem's Washington Academy is comprised of grades 7-12 and strives to meet the needs of all students.
-More than seventy five percent of the student body typically chooses to pursue post secondary education.
-Others seek added skills training, enter the job market, or enlist in the military.
+More than sixty percent of the student body pursue post-secondary education after graduating Salem, while others seek added skills training, enter the job market, or enlist in the military.